 There are no federal laws governing surrogacy in the U.S. — which means surrogacy laws by state can vary widely.
-This leads to a lot of questions for prospective surrogates and intended parents considering this path: Is surrogacy legal in all 50 states?
-In what states is surrogacy legal?
-And which state surrogacy laws will apply in your situation?
+This leads to a lot of questions for prospective surrogates and intended parents considering this path.
+We’re here to help you answer these questions.

-For more information about surrogacy laws in the United States and in your immediate area, or to start the surrogacy process in your state, contact a surrogacy professional now.
+To get more information about surrogacy laws in your state or to start the surrogacy process in your state, contact a surrogacy professional now.